DanielG/travis-run/README.md

 	create
 		Setup build VM.
 Depending on the backend it might be stored globally or in `.travis-run' in the current directory.
-		Backend Options for `schroot':
-			--schrot-user=USER
-				Name of the user outside the schroot that will run `travis-run'.
-This is needed for file sync to work. (required)
-		Backend Options for `vagrant':
+		Backend Options for `docker':
-			--vagrant-docker-from=BASE_IMAGE
+			--docker-base-image=BASE_IMAGE
 				Docker image to use as the base for the container, see `FROM' Dockerfile command.
 				(defaults to: ubuntu:presice)
+			--docker-build-stage=STAGE
+				Stage of the image build to run, can be one of: base, script, language, project

 	clean